 Flying Kubernetes with the Kubefly project: Using drones to demonstrate key Kubernetes concepts

-Developers use drones to explain key Kubernetes concepts.
+Using drones to demonstrate key Kubernetes concepts

 Kubernetes is one of the fastest-growing technologies in the industry, and for good reason.
 Kubernetes provides an isolated and secure app platform for managing containers – ultimately transforming application development and operations for your team or company.
 You may have heard, or felt, that Kubernetes concepts are complex or hard to learn.